Want to give customers the most bang for their cluck? It’s time to start mastering wing night at your bar or restaurant!

 5. The right soundtrack

 Believe it or not, playing the right tunes will keep customers in your establishment and ready to order more wings.
-Playlists that are put together by music-obsessed curators can hit the right note for customers and daypart—all of which are taken into account.
+When put together by music-obsessed curators, personalized playlists in your bar or restaurant can hit the right note for customers.
 The right music for the right people at the right time means an increase in business and customers that enjoy their entire experience and want to keep coming back for more.

-To learn how curated, hand-selected playlists can improve your restaurant or bar, click the link below to find out more.
+To learn more about how curated, hand-selected playlists can improve your restaurant or bar, click the link below and download our free guide on background music!